The Hitchhiker (TV series): Home media

 Lorimar Home Video released four VHS volumes of HBO episodes to the rental market in 1987 (a trade ad for the first two volumes confirms those were also released on Beta format).
 Volume 1 contained "W.G.O.D", "The Curse" and "Hired Help".
 Volume 2 consisted of "Nightshift", "Dead Man's Curve" and "Perfect Order".
 The third volume had "Ghostwriter", "And If We Dream" and "True Believer".
 The final Lorimar tape had "Videodate", "Man's Best Friend" and "Face to Face".
 These four volumes were also issued on laserdisc the following year.

 Budget label Goodtimes Home Video also released a single VHS volume containing three of the USA Network episodes in 1989.
 That tape contained "Her Finest Hour", "In Living Color" and "My Enemy".

 HBO Home Video released a three-volume set on DVD between 2004–2006, featuring various episodes from the series.
 The two-disc, three-volume sets contain a selection of 30 episodes, most from the HBO-produced episodes but also including some that were made for the USA Network.

 In Australia, Volumes 1 and 2 were issued together in a single set, but instead of 20 episodes, the Australian set consists of only 17, leaving out "The Legendary Billy B.", "A Whole New You" and "Dead Heat".

 In the United Kingdom, only the first HBO volume was released.
 This particular release contained nine episodes instead of 10.
 As with the Australian set, "The Legendary Billy B." is omitted from this release.

-In Canada, Koch Entertainment (now known as Entertainment One) released Canadian seasons 1 and 3 (which correspond to US Seasons 1-3 and 5, respectively) on DVD in 2004.
+In Canada, Koch Entertainment released Canadian seasons 1 and 3 (which correspond to US Seasons 1-3 and 5, respectively) on DVD in 2004.
 On October 18, 2005, Koch released The Complete Fourth Season (which corresponds to US Season 6).
 According to Koch, the reason Canadian Season 2 (US Season 4) was not released was due to them not being able to find out who owned the Canadian distribution rights to those particular episodes.

-Alliance Home Entertainment released The Hitchhiker: The Complete Collection on DVD in Canada for the very first time on October 11, 2011.
-"The Complete Collection" is a bit misleading in that this does not contain all episodes (or even all of the HBO episodes).
-What is "complete" is that this release combines the three previously-released HBO Home Video volumes into one set.
+Alliance Home Entertainment released The Hitchhiker: The Complete Collection on DVD in Canada on October 11, 2011.
+Despite being labeled as "The Complete Collection", the set actually combines the three previously released, incomplete HBO Home Video compilation volumes into one set.

 Between the three HBO volumes and the Canadian season sets, all episodes of the show were released on home video except for "Minuteman" and "Doctor's Orders" (both of which came from US Season 4).

+As of 2025, The Hitchhiker is not available on HBO's streaming service, HBO Max.